mortenskoett/itu-devops-group-noname/report/chapters/303_dev_process_and_tools.md

 ## 3.03 Development process and Tools

-Presentation of tools?
-(Zoom, Slack, Github projects/issues) Måske noget i stil med:
+Presentation of tools (Zoom, Slack, Github projects/issues) Måske noget i stil med:
 "We have been using the following tools in our development process...
 We assume the reader knows these tools.
 Otherwise information can be found here..."